 Passing through security screenings at airports is already a lengthy process.
 We stand in line for what feels like hours, remove every possible piece of metal, from our dangling earrings to the clinking change in our pockets, and even double-check that none of our toothpastes or shaving creams exceeds 3.4 milliliters.
 An already frustrating experience is only exacerbated when we are pulled aside for the infamous random check.

-While our saving grace is the infrequency of this experience, it is a disheartening norm for passengers who resemble Middle-Eastern minorities.
+While our saving grace is the infrequency of this experience, it is a disheartening norm for passengers who resemble Middle-Eastern and south Asian minorities.
 Such systematic profiling aligns with actions taken by the Trump administration, which has placed a travel ban against some majority-Muslim countries.

 For many, airport security procedures feel like frustrating disruptions in an otherwise simple process of getting from one place to another.
 But for Palo Alto High School juniors Jōsh Singh and Sufi Kaur, both Sikhs of Indian descent, traveling through security is an altogether different experience.